Tuscany Tours from Rome

 Your Italian adventure starts in Rome at Hotel Rinascimento with airport transfer included.
 The itinerary features Museo Nazionale Romano and Vatican Museums before a 90-minute high-speed train to Florence.
 The route winds through Tuscany with a 225km day trip to San Gimignano, Chianti wineries, and Siena, concluding at Florence's Hotel Adriatico with airport transfer.

-Duration 7 days Destinations Rome, Vatican City, Florence, Siena, San Gimignano, Tuscany, Venice Age Range Ages 8+ Operator Omega Tours From
+Duration 7 days Destinations Rome, Vatican City, Montepulciano, Florence, Pisa, San Gimignano, Siena Age Range Ages 6+ Operated in English, German, Italian, Portuguese, French, Spanish, Russian Operator Exploro Tours From

 This 8-day Italian odyssey covers 6 cities, starting and ending in Rome.
 Highlights range from Vatican City's treasures to medieval Monteriggioni's cobbled streets.
 The tour includes evening transfers to Trastevere's traditional restaurants and visits to Orvieto's hilltop cathedral.